nipreps/petprep/docs/faq.rst

 However, ``3dTShift`` requires that at least five (5) time points are present in the target series, after dismissing the initial *nonsteady states*.

-*fMRIPrep* estimates the number of *nonsteady states* within the pipeline, unless the parameter is provided by the user with the argument ``--dummy-scans <num>``.
+*PETPrep* estimates the number of *nonsteady states* within the pipeline, unless the parameter is provided by the user with the argument ``--dummy-scans <num>``.
 Either way, if the number of *nonsteady states* is, say 4, then the length of the BOLD series must be greater than 8.